Immunonormalizing molecules thymopoietin and levamisole HCl

 A thymopoietin-like product was found only in spleen and lymph nodes.
 This protein, named splenin, differs from thymopentin (the active pentapeptide of thymopoietin) only by the central amino acid.
 Synthetic pentapeptides thymopentin and splenopentin reproduce biological activities of thymopoietin and splenin, respectively.
-Thymosin alpha 1 (Tα1) is a 28-amino acid peptide produced by thymic stromal cells.1 Prothymosin α is ten times more active than the metabolite Tα1.
-Thymopoietin, thymopentin, and Tα1 affect neuromuscular transmission Splenin and splenopentin do not affect neuromuscular transmission, and they induce both T- and B-cell precursors.
+Thymosin alpha 1 (Tα1) is a 28-amino acid peptide produced by thymic stromal cells.
+Prothymosin α is ten times more active than the metabolite Tα1.
+Thymopoietin, thymopentin, and Tα1 affect neuromuscular transmission.
+Splenin and splenopentin do not affect neuromuscular transmission and they induce both T- and B-cell precursors.

 1 Synthetic T alpha 1 is marketed as Zadaxin

-Thymopentin and Tα1 exert their immunemodulating effect by interacting with Toll-like receptors and intracellular signaling, such as NF-κB, MAPK, and myeloid differentiation response 88 (MyD88) pathways.
+Thymopentin and Tα1 exert their immunomodulating effect by interacting with Toll-like receptors and intracellular signaling, such as NF-κB, MAPK, and myeloid differentiation response 88 (MyD88) pathways.
 Immunofan exchanges two amino acids to increase the activity of the synthetic analog.
-Additionally, TP5 and Tα1 can counteract a pro-inflammatory cytokine storm and autoimmunity.
+Additionally, thymopentin and Tα1 can counteract a pro-inflammatory cytokine storm and autoimmunity.